p4lang/behavioral-model/docs/simple_switch.md

 Note 5: Equivalent to `val &&& mask` where `mask` is 1 in all bit positions of the field, so it behaves as exact match on `val`.

 Note 6: Matches any allowed value for the field.
 Equivalent to `min_posible_field_value .. max_possible_field_value` for `range` fields, or `0 &&& 0` for `ternary` and `lpm` fields.

-Below is an example of the syntax used to specify the ranges for such a field:
+Below is a portion of a P4_16 program that demonstrates most of the allowed combinations of `match_kind` and syntax for specifying matching sets of values.

 ```
 header h1_t {